ivx/time_frame/README.md

 ## Description

-The time frame class provides an specialized and enhanced frame for time values.
+The time frame class provides an specialized and enhanced range for time values.

 ## Installation